 How do rechargeable hearing aids work?

-Rechargeable hearing aids mostly have an internal lithium ion battery, a little like most modern mobile phones.
-With a lithium ion rechargeable battery fully integrated into the hearing aid you have no option to change the battery yourself, you simply pop the hearing aid into its charger at night and it is ready to go the next day.
+Rechargeable hearing aids mostly have an internal battery, a little like most modern mobile phones.
+With a rechargeable battery fully integrated into the hearing aid you have no option to change the battery yourself, you simply pop the hearing aid into its charger at night and it is ready to go the next day.
 You can if you wish top up the charge during the day but you should not need to do that if charged overnight.

 Pros and cons of rechargeable hearing aids

 Rechargeable hearing aids potentially offer extra reliability.
 As a sealed unit there is a reduced chance of things going wrong with your hearing aids.
 Issues that might arise around moisture ingress, contact issues etc. can be avoided.

 Rechargeable hearing aid batteries will typically need replacing at 5-6 years, which happens to be a typical lifespan of hearing aids.
 (Clients tend to upgrade their hearing aids around this timescale for all sorts of reasons).